medleyjs/medley/docs/Hooks.md

 + `req` - Medley [Request](Request.md) object
 + `res` - Medley [Response](Response.md) object

+`onFinished` hooks are run once the response has finished sending (or if the underlying connection was terminated before the response could finish sending).

 The `onFinished` hook is different from the other hooks.
 It only receives the [`req`](Request.md) and [`res`](Response.md) objects and is executed synchronously.
 Any errors that occur during this hook must be handled manually.